humberto-aguiar/Insiders-Fidelity-Clustering/README.md

 **False** There is no significant difference between gross revenue in the first and second halves of the month
 ![]()

+I executed some statistical tests to confirm this:
+Mann-Whitney U test for difference of medians (since data does not follow a normal distribution).
+The test yielded a p-value of 0.44 and therefore do not reject the null hypothesis of equality of medians (we would have a 44% change of being wrong rejecting H0)

+The second test I executed is a permutation test (which doesn't require normality of data), to compare the difference between the means of the two groups and the difference observed between them lies well in the range that chance could produce permutating observations 10000 times.

 **Customers who buy more items are the ones that return less (H2)** **False** One of the highest return rates is from "promising" and "price-sensitive" customers.
 Even though, in absolute terms, this hypothesis would be true for "Insiders" customers.

 ![]() figH2

+This graph tells us that for each $1.00 a customer from cluster price sensitive spends, we'll loose $0.03 in a year.

 **Customers from Insiders Program are responsible for 40% of revenue (H4)**
 ![]()